Feet and Inches Calculator

 The first thing to do when adding, subtracting, or doing other math with inches, feet, and other measurements is to convert all the measurements into a common unit of measure.
 For example, when reading a tape measure, inches will be in fraction form.

-Convert inch fractions to decimal by dividing the bottom half of the fraction by the bottom half on a calculator.
-If there is a whole number, add it to the decimal value after converting.
+Convert any inch fractions to decimal form by dividing the numerator of the fraction by the denominator, using a calculator if necessary.
+If there is a whole number associated with the fraction, add it to the decimal value after converting.

 You can also use an inch fraction calculator to quickly find the decimal value for an inch fraction.